RebelPotato/ARKreim/README.md

 # ARK in js

-A rough implementation of some functionalities of the [Alternate Reality Kit](https://www.youtube.com/watch?v=w1HhPE0zV6g).
+A rough implementation of some functionalities of the [Alternate Reality Kit](https://www.youtube.com/watch?v=w1HhPE0zV6g), with some slight modifications and "modern" graphics.

 Goals: